emard/esp32ecp5/README.md

 "wifiman.py", "ecp5wp.py", "ecp5setup.py" and edited "wifiman.conf" or
-generate it with "import ecp5setup" if you want FTP server and roaming profiles read below) and some bitstream file like "blink.bit" or "blink.bit.gz" (compressed with gzip -9) to the root of ESP32 python FLASH filesystem.
+generate it with "import ecp5setup" if you want FTP server and roaming profiles read below) and some bitstream file like "blink.bit" or "blink.bit.gz" (compressed with "gzip4k.py" tool) to the root of ESP32 python FLASH filesystem.

 # Upload files from linux command line